The Missing Mass Problem as a Manifestation of GR Contextuality: X-ray Cluster Mass Profiles

-We also point out that gravitational lensing data of the Bullet Cluster (1E0657-558) originally touted as ``direct empirical proof of the existence of dark matter,'' \cite{clowe1} can be explained without DM \cite{moffat2, moffat8, brownstein2}.
-What happened in this case is a small galactic cluster (``subcluster'') collided with the larger Bullet Cluster.
-The galaxies of both clusters passed through the collision region relatively unaffected, but the intracluster medium (ICM) gas of the two clusters was left behind in the collision region.
-The result was four lobes of baryonic matter aligned as follows: the galaxies of the Bullet Cluster, the gas of the Bullet Cluster, the gas of the subcluster, and the galaxies of the subcluster (Figure \ref{bullet}).
-If one accepts that the mass of the cluster galaxies is only 10\% of the baryonic mass, then in the absence of DM one would expect gravitational lensing maps of this region (blue lobes in Figure \ref{bullet}) to overlap X-ray images of the gas lobes (red lobes in Figure \ref{bullet}), since the gas possesses 90\% of the baryonic mass.
+Before proceeding to the fits of the CMB angular power spectrum, we point out that gravitational lensing data of the Bullet Cluster (1E0657-558) originally touted as ``direct empirical proof of the existence of dark matter,'' \cite{clowe1} can be explained without DM \cite{moffat2, moffat8, brownstein2}.
+What happened in this case is a small galactic subcluster (``bullet cluster'') collided with a larger main cluster.
+The galaxies of both clusters passed through the collision region relatively unaffected, but the intracluster medium (ICM) gas of the two clusters was left behind in the collision region due to ram pressure.
+The result was four lobes of baryonic matter aligned as follows: the galaxies of the main cluster, the gas of the main cluster, the gas of the subcluster, and the galaxies of the subcluster (Figure \ref{bullet}).
+If one accepts that the mass of the cluster galaxies is only 10\% of the total baryonic mass, then in the absence of DM one would expect gravitational lensing maps of this region (blue lobes in Figure \ref{bullet}) to overlap X-ray images of the gas lobes (red lobes in Figure \ref{bullet}), since the gas possesses 90\% of the total baryonic mass.
 What Clowe et al. rather found \cite{clowe1} was that the lensing peaks were located in the galaxy lobes, so the galaxies are inside the blue lobes of Figure \ref{bullet}.
 Their conclusion was that there exists large quantities of DM which passed through the collision with the galaxies.
 Brownstein \& Moffat \cite{moffat2, brownstein2} and Israel \& Moffat \cite{moffat8} explained the offset lensing peaks using MOG because $G(r)$ associated with the galaxies increases more than $G(r)$ associated with the gas, since the galaxies are farther removed from the center of the Newtonian gravitational potential.
-The explanation in terms of our ansatz would be similar, since $G$ is associated with $\rho$ in Einstein's equations, i.e., the proper mass of each of the galaxy and gas lobes is increased to a larger dynamical mass.
-Since the galaxies are farther removed from the center of the Newtonian gravitational potential, the dynamical mass of the galaxies exceeds the dynamical mass of the gas leading to lensing peaks in the galaxy lobes.
-A fit of the offset using our ansatz at this point is of no interest, since the number of fitting parameters would equal the number of data points.
-Thus, fitting these lensing data will have to wait until the fitting parameters of our ansatz are motivated physically.
+The explanation per our heuristic is that the ram pressure that swept the gas out of the galactic clusters did not displace the small spatial curvature originally swept into the clusters via gravitationally collapsing matter.
+Thus, the spatial curvature resides in the galactic lobes rather than the gas lobes and that produces more lensing about the galactic lobes than the gas lobes.
+This same effect is responsible for anisotropies in the angular power spectrum of the CMB, as we will explain in the following section \ref{sec5}.
+This does not mean that the ICM gas \textit{cannot} carry spatial curvature in such collision processes.
+Indeed, Jee et al. found a significant ``dark core'' in the X-ray gas region of a cluster collision that was not associated with any bright cluster galaxies \cite{jee}.
+And, Bradac et al. used both weak and strong lensing to find a non-negligible mass concentration coincident with the main X-ray peak in the Bullet Cluster \cite{bradac}.